""

 Golden Buckeye Center for Dementia Caregiving

-If you provide help or assistance to a family member or friend living with memory problems,
+If you provide help or assistance to a family member or friend living with memory problems, you are not alone.
+We are here to help.

 It’s easy for caregivers to feel like they’re on an island when they are providing help to a loved one or a patient living with dementia.
 Caregivers give so much of themselves that, sometimes, they struggle with caring for themselves.
+We have world-renowned experts and researchers who offer trainings, resources and research to build connection, competence and confidence as we support family and formal care partners across the state of Ohio.
+You are answering a calling to care.
+We are here to support you in that purpose.

-Tell us about yourself so that we can direct you to resources that can help:
+Tell us about yourself so that we can direct you to resources that can help.

 Contact